 Hoverboards, also known as self-balancing boards, have an intricate series of parts designed to make them easy to move.
 Outside of two wheels and a platform, its inner circuitry is a very elaborate set of parts, reading speeds, tilt angles, and other body positions to move accordingly.
 It is quite a genius setup, as close to reading one’s brain as you can get using today’s technology.
 Keep reading to learn more about how a hoverboard works, what they are, what hoverboard components consist of, and how to perform basic maneuvers.

 Both motors operate independently, which means the hoverboard can also move in circles.
 With plenty of practice, one can master all of the movements and learn how to ride a hoverboard in no time.
+And what good is riding if you don’t know how to stop on a hoverboard?

 A wheel sensor contains tilt and speed sensors that pass back data to gyroscopes.
-These gyroscopes are responsible for controlling each wheel’s RPM speeds, passing it back to the main logic board which controls movement.
+These gyroscopes are responsible for controlling each wheel’s RPM speeds, passing it back to the main logic board, which controls movement.

 The logic board is your hoverboard’s brain, responsible for controlling overall speed, each individual wheel’s speed/tilt controls, and power.

 Battery packs typically use a 36V 4400mAH battery.
 Some hoverboards may use more or less power.
 Just be sure to do your research on how to buy a good hoverboard before making a purchase.
+Cheaping out on good quality batteries is the reason why hoverboards were catching fire when they were still a relatively new offering.
+Now they are much safer and are used in a lot of different areas, for more, you can read about how OSHA views hoverboards in the workplace.

 Performing basic movements with a hoverboard is very simple.
 Be sure to ride on a flat and even surface.
 Step on the hoverboard one foot at a time and stand up straight.
 To move forward, slightly lean forward.
-To move backward slightly lean backward, placing more weight on the heels.
+To move backward, slightly lean backward, placing more weight on the heels.
 To turn, push your right toes down.
 To turn right, push your left toes down.
 The harder you press your shoes against the platform, the sharper the turn.
 With enough practice, you will definitely get all of the steps down.

 Tip: To move forward, slightly lean forward.
-To move backward slightly lean backward, placing more weight on the heels.
+To move backward, slightly lean backward, placing more weight on the heels.
 To turn, push your right toes down.
 To turn right, push your left toes down

 To perform a spinning maneuver, simply push down your toes on one foot and press your opposite foot’s heels down.
 Expect to take roughly 20 to 30 minutes to master the art of circling.
+Once you get comfortable riding, you can learn more about how fast hoverboards can go so you can really have some fun.

 Tip: To perform a spinning maneuver, simply push down your toes on one foot and press your opposite foot’s heels down